zeon-studio-portal/barry-portfolio-nextjs/content/sections/testimonials.md

 enable: true
 title: WHAT THEY ARE SAYING...
 subtitle: >-
-  The WOW Factor is real when Barry's invited to private events, conferences and offsite retreats.
+  The WOW Factor is real when Barry's invited to private events, conferences, and offsite retreats.
 items:
   - enable: true
     name: Beric Meric